Employees Over 60: Can We Continue Their PF and Pension Contributions as Usual?

 abbasiti

-For example: if the Date of Birth is 2.10.1952, completion of 58 years will be on 1.10.2010.
-In this case, the contribution has to be paid till 1.10.2010.
-From 2.10.2010 onwards, he is eligible for a pension along with salary.
+If the Date of Birth is 2.10.1952, completion of 58 years will be on 1.10.2010.
+In this case, the contribution has to be paid until 1.10.2010.
+From 2.10.2010 onwards, the individual is eligible for a pension along with their salary.

-If 58 years have already been completed, apply for a pension immediately and contact the Office of PF Commissioner to revert the EPS contribution after the age of 58 years as the employer's contribution to PF.
+If 58 years have already been completed, apply for a pension immediately and contact the Office of the PF Commissioner to revert the EPS contribution after the age of 58 years as the employer's contribution to PF.

 Abbas.P.S